 New revelations and 3 other takeaways from the first Jan.
 6 committee hearing

 It wasn't clear what the country could expect from the Jan.
-6 select committee's beginning the presentation of its findings, but the prime-time, opening-day hearing had lots of new information, and it was presented in a calm and cogent way.
+6 select committee's beginning presentation of its findings, but the prime-time, opening hearing Thursday night had lots of new information, and it was presented in a calm and cogent way.

 It wasn't stolen, and the people closest to him knew it — despite Republican leaders who once criticized Trump for his role quickly reversing course to curry political favor with him.